 - Phase 1 Submissions that meet all eligibility requirements will be judged as follows:

 - Phase 2 Submissions that meet all eligibility requirements will be judged as follows:

 - 30% Clarity (explaining the research)

 Finalists and Final Winners

-- Each of the Finalists will be notified by telephone or email no later than April 3, 2017 that his/her Submission has won and of the procedure to follow to claim the applicable prize.
+- Each of the Finalists will be notified by telephone or email in early April 2019 that his/her Submission has won and of the procedure to follow to claim the applicable prize.
 If an individual declines the prize, it may be awarded to another Phase 1 Submission in accordance with these Contest rules and regulations.

 - Only Finalists or Final Winners will be notified of a win.

 - Before collecting a prize and within five (5) calendar days of being notified that his/her Submission has been selected, any Finalist or Final Winner will be required to provide consent and release confirming, among other things, compliance with these Contest rules and regulations; acceptance of the prizes awarded, and consent that their personal information, such as name, likeness, institution of enrolment and/or prize information, may be used, without further compensation, in any publication or promotional material, by the Sponsor, for the sole purposes of promoting the Contest, its Finalists and Final Winners and/or the benefits of research in the social sciences and humanities.